Best Personal Finance Tools for Beginners 2026: 8 Apps Compared & Ranked

 📈 Best for Hands-Off Investing: Betterment

 Use Mint for daily budgeting and spending awareness.
 Use Personal Capital for investment tracking, net worth monitoring, and retirement planning.
-Together, they're incredibly powerful — and completely free.
-Mint Personal Capital
+Together, they cover basically everything — and it costs nothing.
+Mint | Personal Capital

 🌱 Best for Absolute Beginners Who Want to Start Investing: Acorns